Alleppey is a part of this one week Kerala itinerary.

 Cost of this backwaters cycling tour: 500 rupees (US$8)

-Or, if you stay at a guesthouse that provides bicycles for free – I found bicycle rentals in Alleppey to be hard to come by otherwise – then there are a few places that can be worth cycling around Alleppey on your own that make the perfect day trips!
+Or, if you stay at a guesthouse that provides bicycles for free – I found bicycle rentals in Alleppey to be hard to come by otherwise – then there are a few places that can be worth cycling around Alleppey on your own that make the perfect one day trips from Alleppey!

 Taking one of the best public ferry routes around Alleppey is by far the cheapest way to experience the Kerala backwaters.